atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ’ >
 shall never lose more at cards than wt
 0
-“can afford to pay; never be obliged “to pawn my person for my purse; nor “my clothes to pay for my going to the playhouse..
+can afford to pay; never be obliged to pawn my person for my purse; nor my clothes to pay for my going to the playhouse..
 B shall never have Such a half starved, ' ragged, tatter de mal st lion family; my. daughters women the town, and my fons jlip gibhetsp
 • *■ •
 Here Mr, Selby could hold nq longer. — Just as his enrageei wife was going to V * ■>